List of nobles and magnates of England in the 13th century: Feudal Barons and Barons by Writ Under the Crown

-The difference between a feudal barony and a barony by writ is not a clear distinction since barons had been summoned for council before the parliaments of that later 13th century.
+There is no sharp distinction between feudal baronies and baronies by writ, because barons were already being summoned to royal councils before the 1295 Model Parliament institutionalised the use of writs for parliamentary summonses.

 Barons who attended the Curia Regis of 1237 were undoubtedly equal in rank to the ones later summoned to the parliaments of 1246 and beyond.
 In fact many of the barons attending the Curia Regis were predecessors to those attending the later Parliaments.